paulbousquet/GBMPSurprise/README.md

 * 11/25/2008 and 12/1/2008 are added from GFC
 * 10/04/2019 is replaced with 10/11/2019
 * Some 2020 (COVID) dates have been deleted (everything in March after 3/15 and 8/27)
 * 6/13/2022 was added -- a Nick Timiaros article led to a more potent "surprise" than the actual press conference.
+* MP1 and MP2 can be distorted due to scaling.
+If no meeting is taking place next month, MP1 is set to FF2.
+If the relevant contracts for MP1 and MP2 are very small, the scaling can amplify a "non-movement" into something nontrivial.
+I check the USMPD against Jarocinski's data and zero out a few instances where this is a problem.
+They use slighly different windows, but these windows having negligible magnitudes on either side of the real line is treated as indistinguishable from noise (and is set to zero).
+These only occurr on days where the target did not move.